zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

     return model, test_acc
 ```

 The rest of the code remains the same.
-If you run the code the experiment metrics now should appear in your wandb project.
+If you run the code the experiment metrics now should appear in your W&B dashboard.
 Here's mine

 ![dashboard](../assets/posts/pytorch_wandb/wandb_dashboard.png)